Optical fiber: Multi-mode fiber

-Fiber with large core diameter (greater than 10 micrometers) may be analyzed by geometrical optics.
-Such fiber is called multi-mode fiber, from the electromagnetic analysis (see below).
+Optical fibers with a large core diameter (greater than 10 micrometers) may be analyzed by geometrical optics.
+Such fibers are called multi-mode fibers, from the electromagnetic analysis (see below).
 In a step-index multi-mode fiber, rays of light are guided along the fiber core by total internal reflection.
 Rays that meet the core-cladding boundary at an angle (measured relative to a line normal to the boundary) greater than the critical angle for this boundary, are completely reflected.
 The critical angle is determined by the difference in the index of refraction between the core and cladding materials.
 Rays that meet the boundary at a low angle are refracted from the core into the cladding where they terminate.
 The critical angle determines the acceptance angle of the fiber, often reported as a numerical aperture.
 A high numerical aperture allows light to propagate down the fiber in rays both close to the axis and at various angles, allowing efficient coupling of light into the fiber.
 However, this high numerical aperture increases the amount of dispersion as rays at different angles have different path lengths and therefore take different amounts of time to traverse the fiber.

 In graded-index fiber, the index of refraction in the core decreases continuously between the axis and the cladding.
 This causes light rays to bend smoothly as they approach the cladding, rather than reflecting abruptly from the core-cladding boundary.
 The resulting curved paths reduce multi-path dispersion because high-angle rays pass more through the lower-index periphery of the core, rather than the high-index center.
 The index profile is chosen to minimize the difference in axial propagation speeds of the various rays in the fiber.
 This ideal index profile is very close to a parabolic relationship between the index and the distance from the axis.

 Single-mode fiber

-Fiber with a core diameter less than about ten times the wavelength of the propagating light cannot be modeled using geometric optics.
-Instead, it must be analyzed as an electromagnetic waveguide structure, according to Maxwell's equations as reduced to the electromagnetic wave equation.
+Fibers with a core diameter less than about ten times the wavelength of the propagating light cannot be modeled using geometric optics.
+Instead, they must be analyzed as an electromagnetic waveguide structure, according to Maxwell's equations as reduced to the electromagnetic wave equation.
 As an optical waveguide, the fiber supports one or more confined transverse modes by which light can propagate along the fiber.
 Fiber supporting only one mode is called single-mode.
 The waveguide analysis shows that the light energy in the fiber is not completely confined in the core.
 Instead, especially in single-mode fibers, a significant fraction of the energy in the bound mode travels in the cladding as an evanescent wave.
 The most common type of single-mode fiber has a core diameter of 8–10 micrometers and is designed for use in the near infrared.
 Multi-mode fiber, by comparison, is manufactured with core diameters as small as 50 micrometers and as large as hundreds of micrometers.